-PROCEDURE:
+PROCEDURE

 - 1. It is the responsibility of the attending provider to make clinical decisions regarding medical treatment.
 These decisions must be made consistently with generally accepted principles of professional medical practice and in consultation with the member. - 2.
-It is the responsibility of Blue Shield Promise Health Plan to determine benefit coverage based on the member's document.
+It is the responsibility of Blue Shield Promise Health Plan to determine benefit coverage based on the member's documentation.
 Blue Shield Promise Health Plan uses medical necessity guidelines/utilization review criteria, if applicable, to evaluate requests for coverage. - 3.
 Documentation required for UM review to support the medical necessity of a provider's requested items/services may include but are not limited to: - a.
 A completed authorization request or authorized referral request - b.
-Any/all clinical documentation needed to fulfill Blue Shield Promise Health Plan policy/criteria requirements for establishing/meeting medical necessity. - 4.
-Care1st authorizes services based on medical necessity only.
+Any/all clinical documentation needed to fulfill Blue Shield Promise policy/criteria requirements for establishing/meeting medical necessity. - 4.
+Blue Shield Promise authorizes services based on medical necessity only.
 These decisions will reflect appropriate application of Blue Shield Promise approved criteria. - 5.
 Any decision to deny, modify, or delay a treatment authorization request, shall be made by a physician. - a.
-Physician consultants from appropriate specialty areas of medicine and surgery who are eligible for certification by the applicable American Board of Medical Specialties will be utilized as necessary.
+Physician consultants from appropriate specialty areas of medicine and surgery who are eligible for certification by the applicable American Board of Medical Specialties will be utilized as necessary. - 6.
+When considering approval of requested services, individuals' circumstances (age, comorbidities, complications, progress of treatment) and the local delivery system such as availability of specialists and requested services when making these decisions. - 7.
+An intervention may be covered if it is indicated to be medically necessary, yet not a covered benefit.
+Specifically, for Medi-Cal, the "Treatment Authorization Request (TAR) and Non-Benefit List" published by the Department of Health Care Services shall be used as a guideline only. - 8.
+TAR shall be processed in accordance with the guidelines established in P&P 10.2.11 Medi-Cal or 50.2.11 Medicare Advantage Authorization Denial, Pending/Deferral, and or Modification Notification and P&P 70.2.50 Prior Auth Review and Approval Process.